skl1028/skl-website-v2/README.md

 >More job details will appear and user need to input some sort of information.
 Name and email(these two items MUST need to input), other include : linkedin url, job expeerince and click submit.

->A validate message will informed that your job {job tiile} has been suhmitted with the peronnel details in applicaiton submit page.
+>A validate message will informed that **your job {job tiile} has been suhmitted** with the peronnel details in applicaiton submit page.

->Applicant information will add in the SQL database.
+>Applicant information will update the SQL database.

+>I offer two option that user can click the logo or nav bar return to main page, it instead only nav bar back to main page.

+>User click **Contact Us** button will turn email that user can write email to us, it is better than just show the contact point to the user.

+>The content of about us page is used loremipsum generator to generator several paragraph, it is easy and free.

 ## Programming langauge
 + python